Enr-MorenoSchz/OS-syscalls-2022/README.md

 Project Goal: To implement 3 different C programs (mycat, myls and mysize) using system calls and following the POSIX standard.

-[Note: This project was never uploaded to my university GitHub account ( @EnriqueMorenoG88 )]
+[Note: This project was never uploaded to my university GitHub account ( @EnriqueMorenoG88 ), so you will only find it here]